Smantella/combat-stats/README.md

 - **Message**: fully customizable text with `{{name}}`, `{{value}}`, and `{{source}}` placeholders
 - **Live preview**: shows a sample message as you type, with a random name, weapon, and damage value

-> The names in the preview are not random — they belong to characters from the author's own campaigns.
+> The names in the preview are not random — they were my characters or from my very first campaign.

 ### Theme & Data